This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 4-6.
-Anti-Neuroplastin (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Neuroplastin (extracellular) Antibody, preincubated with the negative control antigen.

 The neuroplastins Np55 and Np65 comprise a superfamily of neuronal and synapse enriched immunoglobulin molecules.
 They play an important role in a number of vital synaptic and neuronal activities including cell adhesion in the case of Np65.
 Np65 and Np55 are identical in structure except for the N-terminal Np65-specific Ig1 domain.
 They also play a key role in the localization of GABA(A) receptors in inhibitory synapses.